oktaytuncay/Kubernetes/kubernetes.md

 ![pic16](images/16.png)

-Let' say, we have a three-node cluster and two are smaller nodes with lower hardware resources and one of them is a larger node and configured with higher resources.
+Let's say, we have a three-node cluster and two are smaller nodes with lower hardware resources and one of them is a larger node and configured with higher resources.

 We have different kinds of workloads running in the cluster.
 For workloads that require higher horsepower, we want to forward it to the larger node in case the job requires extra resources.

-However in the current default setup, any pod can go to any nodes.
+However, in the current default setup, any pod can go to any nodes.
 So, if the pod is deployed to pod 2 or 3, it may not receive the resource it needs.

 To avoid this, we can set a limitation on the pods so that they only run on particular nodes.
 There are two ways to do this.

-The first is using node selectors, which is the simple and easier method.
+The first is using node selectors, which is a simple and easier method.
 To limit the pod to run on the larger node, we can add a new property called `nodeSelector` to the spec section and specify the size as `Large`.

 ```properties
 apiVersion: v1